It’s an email no Google Ads user ever wants to receive: the dreaded “your account has been suspended” alert message.

 Of course, hopefully you’ll never have to use any of the information here because your Google Ads account will never be suspended.
 Just remember that if it ever is, unless you’ve committed a major violation, restoring your account likely won’t be too complicated.

 That said, it’s also very wise to learn from this experience!
-If your Google Ads account is suspended, make sure you thoroughly understand why, so you can avoid these types of problems in the future.
+If you have a suspended account of Google Ads, make sure you thoroughly understand why, so you can avoid these types of problems in the future.